 - It is advisable to get treatment of tendonitis timely before it gets serious.

 - Yes, you can do exercise with tendonitis, if you are not feeling any pain.

-- For every joint that is affected by tendonitis, there is a specific exercise.
+- For every joint that is affected, there is a specific exercise.